M4N4N22/Webhook-Dead-Letter-Vault-WDLV/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🏆 Built for WaveHack

-This project was created for [Filecoin WaveHack](https://wavehack.filecoin.io/), showcasing the power of Filecoin Onchain Cloud for building reliable, decentralized infrastructure.
+This project was created for [Filecoin WaveHack](https://app.akindo.io/wave-hacks/1PRjgGzKaTqXaQBBl), showcasing the power of Filecoin Onchain Cloud for building reliable, decentralized infrastructure.

 **Why Filecoin?**
 - **Immutable Storage**: Webhook payloads are cryptographically guaranteed